 The SQL component allows to execute any SQL statement.
-You can also execute a Stored Procedure.
+You can also execute a Stored Procedure and Functions.

 In the Connection section select a database connection.
 If you don't have a connection, then you need to create a Database Connection.

 The service flow makes a number of pre-built objects available that you can access from any component.
 Go to Components Data section to learn about these objects and how to use them.